codefellows-seattle-javascript-401d20/08-09-rest-api/README.md

 * [node uuid docs](https://github.com/kelektiv/node-uuid)

 ## Configuration
 Configure the root of your repository with the following files and directories.
-Thoughfully name and organize any aditional configuration or module files.
+Thoughtfully name and organize any additional configuration or module files.
 * **README.md** - contains documentation
 * **.env** - contains env variables **(should be git ignored)**
 * **.gitignore** - contains a [robust](http://gitignore.io) `.gitignore` file
-* **.eslintrc** - contains the course linter configuratoin
+* **.eslintrc.json** - contains the course linter configuration
 * **.eslintignore** - contains the course linter ignore configuration
 * **package.json** - contains npm package config
   * create a `lint` script for running eslint